jsalinasf/cheat_sheets/dockerCommands.md

 _if you decide to skip previous the last step, you will have to run every docker command with sudo_

+### DOCKER Files
+Docker store4s its files by default in the following path:
+	/var/lib/docker

+Within this path you will find several folders such as:
+	/var/lib/docker/containers
+	/var/lib/docker/images

 ### VERSION of Docker
 	docker version